Today’s post is full of playful hands-on math to try with young children.

-We have ideas to help kids learn about numbers, measurement, geometry, patterning, and data management (graphing!) – all in a fun HANDS-ON way.
-Because that’s how kids learn math best when they’re young – through PLAY!
+We have ideas to help kids aged 2 to 6 learn about numbers, measurement, geometry, patterning, and data management (graphing!) – all in a fun hands-on way.
+Because that’s how kids learn math best when they’re young – through play!

-Amazon Affiliate links have been included for your convenience.
-Please see Disclosure for more details.
+Amazon Affiliate links have been included.
+Please see Disclosure for details.

 In Ontario public schools (where I teach), the elementary school mathematics curriculum is broken down into 5 different areas or “strands.”